 If you wish instead to match the new and existing resources using the contents of a metadata field, for example title or original filename, uncheck the above option and select from the dropdown list the field you wish to use.

-Select the appropriate options and then proceed to the upload screen where you can drag and drop your files.
+Having selected your match method, click Start to proceed to the upload screen where you can drag and drop your files.
 When you start the upload this will automatically replace the original files with those that are being uploaded.

-This is also possible for individual resources from the Resource Edit page.
-See Editing Resources.
+This is also possible for individual resources from the resource edit page.
+See Editing resources.

-This functionality also works alongside the CSV Upload plugin which allows you to quickly create a large number of resources by uploading the metadata, batch replace can then be used to add the file itself.
+This functionality also works alongside the CSV upload plugin which allows you to quickly create a large number of resources by uploading the metadata, batch replace can then be used to add the file itself.
 Commonly a filename (mapped to a filename field) is specified in the CSV Upload in order to make this batch upload easier.
 To specify this mapping untick the "Match filenames with resource IDs" and use the drop down to select the field in the resources that will match the incoming filenames.